kylefarris/clamscan/README.md

 This module has the ability to scan many files at once if you set the max_forks greater than 1.
 By default it is set to scan 2 at a time.
 Using this technique may not prove to be more efficient depending on your setup.
 Scans are called via `child_process.exec` and, so, each execution (scan) is a new child process.
 The more CPU cores you have, the higher you can make this number.
 If you have 8 cores, I wouldn't go higher than 7.
 If you have 4, set this number to 3.
 If you have a 2-core machine, you can safely set this to 2, per my testing.

-## Changelog

-### 0.2.1

-BUG FIX: ClamAV returns an exit code 1 when it detects a virus but `exec` was interpreting that response as an error.
-Checking the response with type-sensitive equivalence resolves this bug.

-### 0.2.2

-DOCS: Corrected the installation instructions for `clamav`.
-Thank you @jshamley !

 ## Dependencies

 You will need to install ClamAV's clamscan binary on your server.
 On linux, it's quite simple.